aman-kumar-singh07/Yelp-Business-Review-SentimentAnalysis/README.md

 The projects aims to analyse Yelp Business reviews using sentiment analysis from a dataset of 7 million reviews and 150k businesses and extract some useful insights to drive business decisions.

+Steps taken:

+1. Spiltting JSON file (5GB- 7 million) into smaller files using Python for faster data ingestion.

+2. Uploading that data in s3 and then Snowflake.

+3. Loading yelp reviews and business data (ELT)

+4. Now, transforming this json format data into tables

+5. Then calling UDF in Python (analyze_sentiment) from SQL using TextBlob

+library.

+6. Finally solving 10 sql problems using the tables to extracts insights for the business to take data driven decisions.

+Technologies Used

+🐍 Python: Data processing and transformation.

+☁️ Amazon S3: Cloud storage for JSON files.

+❄️ Snowflake: Data warehousing and analytics.

+🗄️ SQL: Data querying and analysis.

 ## 📌 Problem 1: Find the number of businesses in each category

 <pre> with cte as ( select business_id, trim(A.value) as category from tbl_yelp_businesses,